\

 creating an estate plan in Georgia

-Once you have gone through the process of creating an estate plan, it’s not the kind of document you put away and forget about until you are near death.
+Once you done the process of creating an estate plan, don’t put it away and forget it until near death.

 When it comes to creating an estate plan, the events of the past few years have taught us there are a multitude of events that would necessitate significant changes to our plan.